 Discussion

 In this review we present metrics that can be calculated from data on gross activity and identify their conditions for use (summarised in Table 1).
-We divided the metrics into four groups that all represent a different aspects of animal behaviour: the overall activity, the fluctuations around the mean activity, the cyclicity and the synchrony between animals.
+We divided the metrics into four groups that represent different aspects of animal behaviour: the overall activity, the fluctuations around the mean activity, the cyclicity, and the synchrony between animals.

 The overall activity is the most often studied aspect.
 It represents the total duration and organisation of the activity in bouts.
 The fluctuations of activity during the day or across days and the organisation of these fluctuations according to (circadian) cycles are less often addressed but are gaining attention in research.
-Synchrony between animals is generally used to study the social organisation of a group of animals, but is also more and more used as specific indicators (e.g. diseases or evaluation of the management) and constitutes also a promising indicator of positive welfare (Keeling et al., 2021; Napolitano et al., 2009).
+Synchrony between animals is generally used to study the social organisation of a group of animals, but is also more and more used as specific indicators (e.g. likelihood of diseases or evaluation of the management) and constitutes also a promising indicator of positive welfare (Keeling et al., 2021; Napolitano et al., 2009).

 These four groups of metrics can be used to analyse the impact of housing and management procedures.
 In that case, the values at herd level are evaluated, all animals within the herd are taken into account.
 In most cases, the average herd level values per metric are expected to not vary much in time, unless management or housing change.
+However, seasonality may affect some metrics due to photoperiod, weather, or the reproductive period (e.g. females may be less synchronised with the rest of the group when they have young).

 These metrics can also be used to compare animals within a herd individually (with same management and housing).
 Animals are usually consistent with time, so that the data can be used to phenotype them (Bacher et al., 2022; Poppe et al., 2022).
 In turn the behavioural phenotype can inform about other traits.
 For instance, a cow that shows low regularity in activity is likely to be more susceptible to post-partum diseases, when she has to cope with metabolic constraints (van Dixhoorn et al., 2023).

 Transient changes in activity can be observed under certain circumstances at animal level, especially when an animal is sick, in a specific physiological state (oestrus, calving), or stressed.
-When such transient changes are observed on most animals of the herd and at the same time, it is likely that the herd has been disturbed by external events (e.g., handling to apply a treatment, hoof trimming, period of heat stress).
+When such transient changes are observed concurrently in most animals of the herd, it is likely that the herd has been disturbed by external events (e.g., handling to apply a treatment, hoof trimming, period of heat stress).
 When the transient change is observed in only one or few animals, it is more likely an individual case of disease or a reproductive event.

 Combining several behavioural metrics is usually necessary to have a comprehensive overview of the internal state of an animal.
-For instance, to infer the internal state of a cow (diseased, in oestrus, about to calve, or stressed), metrics on overall activity, fluctuations and cyclicity are necessary to be able to classify the cows into the corresponding state (Lardy et al., 2023).
+For instance, to infer the internal state of a cow (diseased, in oestrus, about to calve, or stressed), metrics on overall activity, fluctuations and cyclicity are necessary to be able to classify the cow into the corresponding state (Lardy et al., 2023).